GoogleChrome/web-vitals-extension/README.md

 * A table of [LCP sub-part metrics](https://web.dev/optimize-lcp/#:~:text=each%20of%20these-,LCP%20sub%2Dparts,-in%20more%20detail)
 * An optional warning if the tab was [loaded in the background](https://web.dev/lcp/#:~:text=your%20analytics%20service.-,Caution,-Since%20users%20can)
 * The full attribution object from [web-vitals](https://github.com/GoogleChrome/web-vitals#attribution)

+### User Timings

+For some metrics (LCP, FID, and INP) the breakdowns can be saved to User Timing marks, using `performance.measure` which are then [viewable in DevTools Performance traces](https://developer.chrome.com/docs/devtools/performance-insights/#timings).

+For the other metrics, Chrome DevTools normally provides sufficient information so additional breakdowns are not necessary.

 ## Contributing